dmd-program/dmd-300-master/digital-design-project-types.md

 1. What form \(i.e. finished product\) will work best for communicating your content?
 2. What skills or techniques do you want to master?
+3. What processes or raw materials relate to your conceptual research topic?

-Additional resources for learning these fields can be found at the end of the course materials under [Project Categories](/project-categories.md), but your learning path will be largely self-directed—with advice from your instructor of course!
+Additional resources for learning these fields can be found at the end of this course book under [Project Categories](/project-categories.md), but your learning path will be largely self-directed—with advice from your instructor of course!

 * **Animation \(2D, 3D\)**
   * Short film